-For example, in July 2019, the U.S. Court of Appeals for the Fourth Circuit dismissed a lawsuit that the State of Maryland and the District of Columbia brought against President Donald Trump claiming he is deliberately violating the Constitution's prohibition against receiving emoluments from foreign states.
-The lawsuit alleged that foreign governments pay substantial sums for using the Trump International Hotel in Washington D.C. and that President Trump is sole owner of the Trump Organization, which in turn owns that hotel.
-The court said: "[T]he District and Maryland's interest in constitutional governance is no more than a generalized grievance, insufficient to amount to a case or controversy within the meaning of Article III."
+lawsuit alleged that foreign governments pay substantial sums for using the Trump International Hotel in Washington D.C. and that President Trump is sole owner of that hotel.)
+The court said: "the District and Maryland's interest in constitutional governance is no more than a generalized grievance, insufficient to amount to a case or controversy within the meaning of Article III."4

-In 1911, the United States Supreme Court declared: "[T]he exercise of the judicial power is limited to 'cases' and 'controversies.' . . .
-By cases and controversies are intended the claims of litigants . . . .
+In 1911 the United States Supreme Court declared: "[T]he exercise of the judicial power is limited to 'cases' and 'controversies.' ...
+By cases and controversies are intended the claims of litigants. ...
 The term implies the existence of present or possible adverse parties, whose contentions are submitted to the court for adjudication."
-The Supreme Court subsequently further specified the meaning of "case" within the meaning of Article III to include the following "essential core": a plaintiff who has suffered a concrete and particularized injury that is likely to be redressed by a judicial decision.
-Thus, at least in the civil setting, the Court has restricted the meaning of "cases" to adversary
+The Supreme Court has subsequently further specified the meaning of "case" within the meaning of Article III to include the following "essential core": a plaintiff who has suffered a concrete and particularized injury that is likely to be redressed by a judicial decision.
+Thus, at least in the civil setting, the Court has restricted the meaning of "cases" to adversary litigation initiated by a plaintiff with a personal and concrete injury --- in brief, "injured plaintiff litigation."